 If you are interested in learning how to form an LLC, this article will provide you with details about this business form and the process of forming an LLC.
 The process of forming the LLC is the same for both the single-member (one person) LLC or multiple-member LLC.
+The difference is in how the LLC is taxed - a single-member LLC is taxed as a sole proprietor, while a multiple-member LLC is taxed as a partnership.

 The people running an LLC are "members."
 Learn about members - their duties and liabilities.